What is oral cancer?

 The process of diagnosis starts with a physical exam and medical history, including family history and how long symptoms have been present.
 The exam will check for any unusual lumps or bumps in the mouth or on the face, head or neck.
 An endoscope, a flexible tube with a tiny camera, may be used to look deeper into the throat.
 A related type of scope may be inserted into the nose to examine the nasal cavity and upper throat.
 During these exams, a small tissue sample (a biopsy) may be removed to examine in a laboratory.

-X-rays, computed tomography (CT), positron emission tomography (PET), MRI or ultrasound scans may be performed to see how extensive the cancer is and how much it has spread.
+X-rays, computed tomography (CT), positron emission tomography (PET), magnetic resonance imaging (MRI) or ultrasound scans may be performed to see how extensive the cancer is and how much it has spread.
 A barium swallow may be done, which involves drinking a liquid that makes the throat and esophagus show up more clearly on scans.

 How is oral cancer treated?